alipman88/alipman88.github.io/readme.txt

 The applicable parameters are stored in an external .json file, providing a degree of abstraction so that the code may be easily repurposed.
 -----UPDATE!---------------
 Parameters are now passed directly to the function.
-The original version of the script is available in the "original" directory
+The old version of the script is available in the "original" directory.

 -----Deployment:-----------